Risk Management Process

 In the Risk management approaches, after the companies, specific risks are identified and the risk management process has been implemented, there are several different strategies companies can take in regard to different types of risk:

 - Risk avoidance.
-While the complete elimination of all risk is rarely possible, a risk avoidance strategy is designed to deflect as many threats as possible in order to avoid the costly and disruptive consequences of a damaging event.
+While the complete elimination of all risks is rarely possible, a risk avoidance strategy is designed to deflect as many threats as possible in order to avoid the costly and disruptive consequences of a damaging event.

 - Risk reduction.
 Companies are sometimes able to reduce the amount of damage certain risks can have on company processes.
 We achieve this by adjusting specific aspects of the overall project plan Or company process, or by reducing its scope.